Cathal Barrett: Senior

 In October 2017, it was confirmed that Barrett would return to the Tipperary senior hurling panel for the 2018 season after "clear-the-air" talks with the Tipperary management.
 On 8 April 2018, he was introduced as a 45th-minute substitute for Séamus Kennedy when Tipperary suffered a 2-23 to 2-17 defeat by Kilkenny in the National League final.
 On 20 September 2018, it emerged that Barrett had been banned from driving for two years after being convicted of being intoxicated while in charge of a car.

 On 18 August 2019, Barrett was selected at right corner-back when Tipperary faced Kilkenny in the All-Ireland final.
 He became embroiled in one of the major talking points of the game when Richie Hogan was red-carded after a head-high tackle on Barrett.
 He ended the game with a second All-Ireland winners' medal following the 3-25 to 0-20 victory.
 Barrett ended the season by being named in the left corner-back position on the All-Star team.

+In October 2024, Barrett was omitted from the Tipperary training squad ahead of the 2025 season.